 DR License is a media license that needs to be paid by everyone in Denmark who have access to TV, Radio or Internet.

-It costs 1.927 kr. per year and we will not comment on whether you should be paying that or not (although you might want to watch our video to learn more).
+It used to cost around 1.927 DKK per year, while in 2021 the price has been reduced.
+Nevertheless, we will not comment on whether you should be paying that or not (although you might want to watch our video to learn more), but sometimes you might actually be "tricked" into paying.

 We have made a whole article about this topic that you can read here.